ardiehl/emModbus2influx/readme.md

 name="tempBasement_Simulation"
 "temp"="20+(rnd(10)-5)",iavg,dec=1
 ```
 Adjust your InfluxDB and/or MQTT server parameters.
-For InfluxDB 1.x you need databse, username and password, for InfluxDB 2.x you need org, bucket (like database) and an access token than has to be generated using the InfluxDB gui (via http://influxdbhost:8086 by default)
+For InfluxDB 1.x you need database, username and password, for InfluxDB 2.x you need org, bucket (like database) and an access token than has to be generated using the InfluxDB gui (via http://influxdbhost:8086 by default)
 You can now run emModbus2influx with --dryrun or --dryrun=count to see what would be posted to mqtt and/or influxDB and without --dryrun to post test data to your InfluxDB and/or MQTT.
 ## Define Modbus device
 You need to know what Registers are available as well as the address and type of the register.
-to be continued...
+See the included emModbus2influx.conf for samples of several devices.